1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Tipu Sultan was the ruler of Mysore during the Fourth Anglo-Mysore War (1799).

-52. The Fourth Anglo-Mysore War took place in:
+52. The Fourth Anglo-Mysore War took place in___________.

 A) 1780–1784